adamzavien/vending-machine-app/README.md

 # vending-machine-app
-To return the least amount of notes back to the customers.
+A simple vending machine application to emphasize the use of a greedy algorithm to minimize the number of cash notes returned to the customer in a vending machine scenario.